Skip to content

 Margin collapsing

-In order to help out to handle unwanted margin collapsing in typography elements, se this example
+In order to help handle unwanted margin collapsing in typography elements, see this example.

 For resetting spacing (margin: 0) only when no spacing is defined, you can make use of dnb-space__reset.